 To capitalize on this trend and bring Chinese-inspired products to the masses, potteries in Europe and beyond began producing "oriental" influenced patterns, such as the renowned Blue Willow design.
 As the name suggests, chinoiserie is a European invention and differs in many ways from authentic East Asian design.
 Nonetheless, scenes of the Chinese royal court and symbols of exoticism such as palm trees, pagodas, phoenixes and monkeys, along with the blue and white color palette, stuck.

-Thanks to the explosion of granny-chic decor beloved by grandmillennials, an aesthetic which celebrates vintage styles and nostalgia alongside modern design preferences, chinoiserie is experiencing a significant resurgence.
-And, as Chicago-based interior designer John Macmillan puts it, Blue Willow, the best known example of chinoiserie, has become “the little black dress of porcelain collecting.”
+Thanks to the explosion of granny-chic decor beloved by grandmillennials, an aesthetic which celebrates vintage styles and nostalgia alongside modern desig, chinoiserie is experiencing a significant resurgence.
+And, as Chicago-based interior designer John Macmillan puts it, the Blue Willow china pattern, the best known example of chinoiserie, has become “the little black dress of porcelain collecting.”

-Where to find Blue Willow China & Chinoiserie China Today
+Where to find Blue Willow China & Chinoiserie Inspired China Today

 Today, large brands like One Kings Lane and World Market mass-produce East Asian-influenced styles.
 However, there are many vintage shops and resellers, online and in person, that carry the older pieces from brands like Spode, Wedgwood, Copeland, Churchill, Sadler, Victoria and Allerton, to name a few.
 Although blue and white is the most recognized and popular chinoiserie color palette, you can also find pieces in red, pink, mulberry, green, brown, gold, mustard, and even multicolor combinations.